EVORA-project/evora-ontology/models/docs/previouslyKnownAs.md

 name: previouslyKnownAs
 description: Any historic version of this taxon having a different name
 title: previously known as
+deprecated: EVORAO:previouslyKnownAs is deprecated in favor of alternateName.
+The property required complementary information linked to a Taxon, which limited its applicability. alternateName provides broader support for historical and non-historical alternative names without requiring taxonomic context
 from_schema: https://w3id.org/evorao/
 related_mappings:
 - schema:alternateName